KGS-Ben/utils-js/README.md

 # utils-js

-Common javascript utilities for KGS applications
+Common javascript utilities for KGS applications.

+In order for npm to pull the latest version:
+- The package version must be updated with each new feature
+- A new tag on the repository must be created

 # Usage